pf4j/pf4j-spring/README.md

 >>> Hello
 ```

-Bellow I present you a more complex example where a plugin (see demo plugin2 - HelloPlugin) uses spring internally.
+Bellow I present you a more complex example where a plugin (see demo plugin2 - HelloPlugin) uses Spring Framework internally.

 First, create an interface `MessageProvider` with an implementation class `HelloMessageProvider`
 ```java